danse-inelastic/pyre/docs/pyreTutorials.rst

    class.
  * The new application class needs a method "main".
 This method will be executed   when the application is launched.
- * The application's constructor has a keyword argument "name", and this name is the key that the pyre framework will use to find the application's configuration items.
+ * The application's constructor has a keyword argument "name", and this name is the key that pyre framework will use to find the application's configuration items.

 You may wonder why we need to create this pyre application instead of